rehierl/html-outliner-spec/issue-associations-notes.md

 content element towards its first inner section, which turns the sectioning content element into an inner node of that section.

-The algorithm's definition does not state the purpose of this type-of association, it is therefore unclear if this step is intended to represent the counter part of "create section for".
+The algorithm's definition does not state the purpose of this type of association.
+It is therefore unclear if this step is meant to represent the counter part of "create a section for".

 I can only assume that the intended association is meant to be the same as in [type-2](#type-2).
 If that is the case, then this statement is **bugged** as it points into the wrong direction.

-**TODO** - how to fix it? - depends on the following definition "the heading of a sectioning content element is..."
+**TODO** - How to fix it? - It depends on the "the heading of a sectioning content element is..." definition - The actual association should match the way the inner sections of a sectioning content element will be connected with the sections of the element's parent outline.

 <!-- ======================================================================= -->
-<h3 id="type-2">Type 2 - When entering a sectioning root (SR) element</h3>
+<h3 id="type-2">Type 2 - When entering a sectioning root element</h3>

 [step 4.6.3.](./outliner-steps.md/#4-6-3) states:
 Let current outline owner's parent section be current section.

 At that point, `current outline owner` is the sectioning root element being entered and `current section` represents the preceeding section located outside of that element.
+Unlike when entering an element of sectioning content, `current section` does *not* refer to the sectioning root's first inner section.

 This connection **points outwards** from the sectioning root element being entered towards one of the inner (sub)sections of the element's first ancestor sectioning